Evidentsinger14/BloomDocs/docs/running_a_server/domain.md

 Click Save.
 This process will now take up to 48 hours to apply, but in most cases, it will be under a couple of minutes with Cloudflare!

 ---
-# Pointing a domain to a split server
+# Using a domain on a split Server or Essentials server

-Split servers don't have a 25565 port and if you want to join to them directly you will need to use something similar to this: `survival.example.com:25566`.
+Split servers, and Essentials servers don't have a 25565 port so if you want to join them directly you will need to use something similar to this: `survival.example.com:25566`.
 We can get around this by using a **DNS SRV record** that points to the split server port.

 :::note
 SRV records are only supported on Java clients, Bedrock clients will be unable to resolve this record.